OregonCore/OregonCore/sql/README.md

  -  **DELETE before INSERT & Use exact fields**
  -  **If you're referencing a value more than 3 times, use a variable**
  - **Comments and Author references must be provided where applicable**
+ - If the last line of the file is a comment - add a new line after it (because when concatenating files the first statement after your file will not be execued)

 Wrong: